youcrypted/chess-characters-pwd/README.md

 ## Introduction

-Common IT users complain and suffer the fact of not using strong passwords to protect their private data services accounts...
-One, because strong passwords (upper, lower, numbers, special chars) are simply hard to remember for non IT experienced persons, second, the authentication interface of the majority of Internet services only offer the traditional "enter password text box".
+Common IT users complain and suffer the fact of not using strong passwords to protect their private data, services accounts...
+The main reason is because strong passwords (upper, lower, numbers, special chars) are simply hard to remember for non IT experienced persons.
+In the other hand, the authentication interface of the majority of Internet services only offer the traditional "enter password text box".
-Some services started to complain about the weakness of user's passwords and started to force users to introduce "not so weak passwords"..., user's suffer again because they simply forget the password ;(
+Some services started to require strong user passwords but then, users can't remember those passwords.

 ## What is